 Overview

-Louis has provided counseling to innovative life sciences companies across a range of technologies, including those related to immuno-oncology, ophthalmology, cardiovascular health, and innovative platforms.
-Throughout his career, he has handled dozens of cases involving biosimilar litigation, brand-side Hatch-Waxman disputes, trade secret disputes, and medical device litigation.
-Among his past accomplishments is his representation of a biotechnology firm in biosimilar litigation over a drug to aid in post-chemotherapy recovery, in which a victory in District Court and on appeal allowed the company to launch its first-ever product.
+Louis’s extensive experience, coupled with a Ph.D. in chemistry, enables him to quickly grasp the technology at the heart of a dispute and translate those insights into positive results for clients.
+He has litigated for innovative life sciences companies across a range of technologies, including those related to immuno-oncology, ophthalmology, cardiovascular health, and innovative platforms.
+Throughout his career, Louis has been a leader in dozens of life science cases involving biologics (BPCIA), small molecules (Hatch-Waxman), trade secrets, and medical devices.
+Among his past accomplishments is the representation of a biotechnology company in biologics litigation over a drug to aid in post-chemotherapy recovery, in which a victory in District Court and on appeal allowed the company to launch its first-ever product.

 A registered patent lawyer, Louis is admitted to practice before the U.S. Patent and Trademark Office and has experience representing life science clients in post-grant proceedings.
 He also maintains an active practice centered on the intersection of antitrust law and intellectual property, in which he regularly helps clients understand, foresee, and avoid antitrust issues related to exclusive licensing, pay-for-delay, and other matters.